 Config values are coerced to strings internally.
 Generation parameters (prompt, steps, seed, etc.) are JSON-serialized with their native types preserved.

-The constructor stores configuration only — no memory is allocated yet.
+The constructor takes a single object containing files, config, logger, and opts.
+It stores configuration only — no memory is allocated yet.

 await model.load()